OctopusDeploy/blog/blog/2023-05/alternative-kubernetes-dashboards/index.md

 ![Alternative Kubernetes Dashboards](alternate-kubernetes-dashboards.png)

-In the beginning there was *the* [Kubernetes Dashboard](https://github.com/kubernetes/dashboard).
+In the beginning, there was *the* [Kubernetes Dashboard](https://github.com/kubernetes/dashboard).
 This dashboard is the default option for anyone who wants to monitor a Kubernetes cluster, but over the years a number of alternatives have been developed that are worth looking into.

 In this post, I take a look at some of these alternative Kubernetes dashboards.